-\textit{Introduction---} Quantum coherence and many-body quantum correlations, such as entanglement or Bell correlations are the key features of many-body quantum systems~\cite{RevModPhys.89.041003,horodecki2009entanglement,brunner2014bell,Srivastava2024,horodecki2024multipartiteentanglement}.
-In addition to their fundamental aspects, they are also seen as vital for future quantum-based technologies~\cite{RevModPhys.91.025001,https://doi.org/10.48550/arxiv.2405.05785}.
-To trigger the ``second quantum revolution'', we must learn to prepare and store the many-body quantum states in a controlled way, and subsequently characterise and certify their quantum content.
+Quantum coherence and many-body quantum correlations---such as entanglement and Bell correlations--- are key features of many-body quantum systems~\cite{RevModPhys.89.041003,horodecki2009entanglement,brunner2014bell,Srivastava2024,horodecki2024multipartiteentanglement}.
+In addition to being fundamental aspects, they are also considered vital resources for future quantum-based technologies~\cite{RevModPhys.91.025001,https://doi.org/10.48550/arxiv.2405.05785}.
+In order to trigger the ``second quantum revolution'', we must learn to prepare and store the many-body quantum states in a controlled way, and subsequently characterize and certify their quantum content.